Hiking to Trolltunga

 113 - Ambulance

-120 – Emergency at sea
+120 - Emergencies at sea

-22 59 13 00 – Poisons Information Center
+22 59 13 00 - Poison Information Centre

-1412 TDD (textphone for the deaf or hearing impaired)
+1412 TDD - (textphone for the hearing impaired)

-The hiking season lasts from 1 June to 31 August.
+The main hiking season lasts from 1 June to 31 August.
 Guided hiking is recommended, but experienced hikers can go on their own.
 Start your hike before 8 am to make sure you’ll get back before it gets dark.

 In the winter season from 1 October to 31 May, always go with a guide.
 Several companies offer guided snowshoe or skiing trips so that you can enjoy the view of a snow-clad Trolltunga.

-The hike through high-mountain terrain up to Trolltunga (1,180 metres above sea level) is long and demanding both physically and mentally.
-You need to be properly equipped and in good shape, if you want to embark on this hike.
+The hike through high-mountain terrain up to Trolltunga (1,180 metres above sea level) is long and demanding, both physically and mentally.
+You need to be properly equipped and in good shape if you want to embark on this hike.
 But if you do, you will be rewarded with magnificent views!

 From the main trailhead in Skjeggedal, the round-trip hike is 27 kilometres with an ascent of almost 800 metres, so you have to be prepared for a hike of 10–12 hours including breaks.

-From the trailhead at Mågelitopp, the hike there and back again is 20 kilometres with an ascent of about 320 metres.
+From the trailhead at Mågelitopp, the hike there and back again is 20 kilometres, with an ascent of about 320 metres.
 Estimated hiking time is 7–10 hours.

 Signs along the trail show the remaining distance to both Trolltunga and back to the trailhead.